apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

 DATE_EPOCH| bytes(8)| DATE
 TIME_EPOCH_BE| bytes(8)| TIME
 TIME_EPOCH| bytes(8)| TIME
+TIMESTAMP_EPOCH| bytes(8)| DATE/TIME
 UTF8| bytes| VARCHAR
 UTF16| bytes| VAR16CHAR
 UINT8| bytes(8)| UINT8
+UINT8_BE| bytes(8)| UINT8

+This table includes types such as INT, for converting little endian-encoded data and types such as INT_BE for converting big endian-encoded data to Drill internal types.
+You need to convert binary representations, such as data in HBase, to a Drill internal format as you query the data.
 If you are unsure that the size of the source and destination INT or BIGINT you are converting is the same, use CAST to convert these data types to/from binary.

+\*\_HADOOPV in the data type name denotes the variable length integer as defined by Hadoop libraries.
+Use a \*\_HADOOPV type if user data is encoded in this format by a Hadoop tool outside MapR.